Nike Tottenham Hotspur 2026 'Recycle' Collection Leaked

-- Product Range: The Nike Tottenham Hotspur 2026 collection will include training, pre-match, and off-pitch wear, but no match kit.
+- Product Range: The Nike Tottenham Hotspur 2026 SE collection will include training, pre-match, and off-pitch wear, but will not feature a match kit.

-Nike is planning a special collection for Tottenham Hotspur in early 2026 that will feature a unique branding twist: the Nike 'Recycle' logo (also known as the Sunburst) will replace the traditional Nike Swoosh on the apparel.
+Nike is planning a special collection for Tottenham Hotspur in early 2026 that will feature a unique branding twist: the Nike 'Recycle' logo (also known as the Sunburst) replaces the traditional Nike Swoosh on the apparel.

 This move marks a visually distinct approach for a major club collection, emphasizing sustainability and Nike's "Move to Zero" initiatives.

-The core feature of this Nike Tottenham Hotspur 2026 special collection will be the prominent use of the Nike Sunburst logo in place of the iconic Swoosh.
+The core feature of the Nike Tottenham Hotspur 2026 special collection is the prominent use of the Nike Sunburst logo in place of the iconic Swoosh.
 This circular logo, made from Swooshes, symbolizes Nike's journey towards zero carbon and zero waste and its commitment to circular design principles.

 Logically, with this branding choice, the Nike Tottenham 2026 collection is heavily focused on sustainability, with garments presumably made from recycled materials, such as polyester derived from plastic bottles.
 This aligns with Nike's broader sustainability initiatives, often highlighted by campaigns showing kits made from recycled plastic bottles – a practice Nike notably pushed forward around the 2010 World Cup with their "Nike Better World" campaign.